 We began production of Nomad, our first commercial product, in December 2001.
 In September 2002, we introduced Flic, our second commercial product.
-In addition, we have developed demonstration units incorporating the scanned beam technology, and demonstration units have been built using the polymer materials technology.
-However, we must undertake additional research, development and testing before we are able to develop additional products for commercial sale.
+In addition, we have developed demonstration units incorporating the scanned beam technology, and demonstration units have been commercial sale.
 Product development delays by us or our potential product development partners, or the inability to enter into relationships with these partners, may delay or prevent us from introducing products for commercial sale.